Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models

 The empirical application in \citet{allen2022welfare} aims to estimate the returns on investment for all highway segments of the US Interstate Highway network.
 The authors do so by introducing an economic geography model and calculating what happens to welfare after a $1\%$ improvement to all highway links.
 Combining these counterfactual welfare changes with how many lane-miles must be added in order to achieve the $1\%$ improvement, they find the highway segments with the greatest return on investment.

 This exercise only requires data on incomes and traffic flows of the $n$ locations and knowledge of four structural model parameters.
-Three of these parameters are taken from the literature and are assumed to have no uncertainty around them.
-The fourth, which is the congestion elasticity $\nu$, is estimated using the noisily measured traffic flow data.
-The details of the model can be found in Appendix \ref{subsec:Details_AA_Model}, but the key relation is the one that maps the average annual daily traffic (AADT) flows $\left\{ F_{ij}\right\} $ to the change in welfare $W^{\mathrm{cf,prop}}$, which is
+The details of the model can be found in Appendix \ref{subsec:Details_AA_model}, but the key relation is the one that maps the average annual daily traffic (AADT) flows $\left\{ F_{ij}\right\} $ to the counterfactual return on investments $\left\{ R_{k\ell}^{\mathrm{cf}}\right\} $, which is